vasavi168/docs/v2/whatsapp/send-message.md

 ## Send Document Message

 We can send Document which is having valid MIME-type as attachment in whatsapp using below API.
-The maximum document size is limited to 100 MB.
+The maximum document size is limited to 64 MB.
 So anything not image, audio or video will be transmitted as document message.

 ```
 {endpoint}whatsapp/message/media
 ```

-#### Example Request With Image Messgae
+#### Example Request With Document Messgae

 ```
 curl -X POST \